-Your home network can easily be enhanced with a network device that has been around for a year or two and doesn’t pose any problems.
-You will still reap the rewards of having super reliable internet with great speeds and fantastic reliability.
+Your home network can easily be enhanced with a device that has been around for a year or two and doesn’t pose any problems.
+You will still reap the rewards of having reliable internet with incredible speeds and fantastic reliability.

-If you simply have to have the latest and greatest gadgets, then check out some of my suggestions above and find out which device will be right for you.
+If you simply have to have the latest and greatest gadgets, then check out some of my suggestions above and find out which device will be suitable for you.

-We hope that this has been helpful, and we’ll see you next time.
+We hope this has been helpful, and we’ll see you next time.